-After spawning, the fish do not care about the eggs, sometimes they even eat it, so they are caught and transplanted back to the main aquarium.
+After spawning, the fish do not care about the eggs, sometimes they even eat it, so they are caught and shifted back to the main aquarium.
 After 3 days, fry appears, which are first fed with ciliates and nematodes, and then transferred to food by Naupilia Artemia.

 After 15 – 16 days, the young growth of a silvery body color appears, and a longitudinal red stripe – after 30 – 45 days.
 Puberty occurs after 6 to 8 months, in some cases after 10 months.

-Glowlight Tetra diseases
+Glowlight Tetra Diseases

 In the period of the appearance of the longitudinal strip, young specimens can become ill with the neon disease.